ParlocameonTheDev/BPP/README.md

 Released on ##/##/##

+New Card: Anti Material Rifle

+New Card: Arms Dealer

 New Card: Compression

 New Card: Fisticuffs

 New Card: Flex Seal

+// New Card: Foregrip

 New Card: M249

+// New Card: Muzzle Brake

+// New Card: Muzzle Flash

+New Card: Pepper Gun

+// New Card: Suppressor

+New Card: Vector

 Many balance changes (as always, because stuff is always brokey :[ )

-Improved visibiliy for the stats on the Stimulants card, now it is less cramped.
+Improved visibiliy for the stats on the Stimulants card, now it is less cramped..

+Renamed Rapid Fire to Muzzle Boost.

+Buffed Horizon.

+Buffed Parry.

+Nerfed P90.

 Updated mod dependencies to force newer versions of certain patches/utilities.